Sunday River Ski & Snowboard Club

 FISCAL YEAR

-The fiscal year of the Corporation shall begin on the 1st day of January and end on the 31st day of December of each year.
+The fiscal year of the Corporation shall begin on the 1st day of July and end on the last day of June of each year.

 AMENDMENTS